LIPS-scheme/lips/docs/docs/lips/intro.md

 ### Promise quotation

 Sometimes you need to process promises as values, for this LIPS support quotation of promises.
-You escape automagic async/await realm and get access to promise as value: to quote a promise you use `'>`
+You escape automatic async/await realm and get access to promise as value: to quote a promise you use `'>`
 [syntax extension](/docs/lips/extension#syntax-extensions).
 To again get into automatic async/await you can use `(await)` procedure